Jamie Lynn Spears’ Ex Casey Aldridge Gushes Over Daughter Maddie On Social Media

 While Casey Aldridge still gets grief from Jamie Lynn Spears’ fans who still blame him for ending Zoey 101, most of his social media followers are “praying for Maddie,” following news that she was seriously hurt in an ATV accident on Sunday.

 According to TMZ, Maddie was not supervised in her use of the ATV, which was reportedly a Polaris RZR 170.
-Maddie was reportedly operating the ATV alone, and was trapped underwater for several minutes after it flipped over into a pond.
-Maddie allegedly had experience driving the ATV but flipped it after an overcorrection.
+Maddie was reportedly operating the ATV alone, and she was trapped underwater for several minutes after it flipped over into a pond.
+Maddie allegedly had experience driving the ATV, but she flipped it after an over-correction.

 Jamie Lynn Spears — who allegedly watched the accident occur from about 100 yards away, according to USA Today — was reportedly unsuccessful in freeing Maddie from the ATV’s restraints, which left Maddie submerged underwater and unconscious for at least two minutes before paramedics arrived on scene at the property belonging to Spears, 25, and Watson, 34, in Kentwood, Louisiana.